Staff Profileスタッフプロフィール

 Yoko Tomita

-Programme Associate, Operating Unit Ishikawa/Kanazawa,
+Programme Coordinator, Operating Unit Ishikawa/Kanazawa,

 United Nations University Institute for the Advanced Study of Sustainability